Average Annual Car Insurance Cost in America

-3. Driving Habits: The length of your commute, how often you use your car and for what purpose, and where you park all impact your premiums.
-If you have a longer commute, you are exposed to the risks of the road for longer and more frequently, so your premiums will be higher.
+The length of your commute, how often you use your car and for what purpose, and where you park all impact your premiums.
+If you have a longer commute, you are exposed to the risks of the road for longer, and more frequently, so your premiums will be higher.
 Carpooling, telecommuting, and taking the train could all save you money in premiums.

-Thankfully, there are definite ways to save money on premiums:
+Thankfully, there are also easier ways to save money on premiums:

 It’s important to note, though, that sexy to you and sexy to criminals can mean different things—and will both impact your premiums.
 The humble Honda Accord is super desirable for criminals and one of the most frequently stolen vehicles out there.